accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 #### [Criterion 8.6](#crit-8-6) [A] In each screen, information must not be conveyed solely by [shape, size or location](glossaire.md#indication-conveyed-by-shape-size-or-location).
 Is this rule respected? {id="crit-8-6"}

-This applies to words or sets of words, text, graphic element conveying informations and time-based media.
+This applies to words or sets of words, texts, graphic elements conveying information and time-based media.

 ##### Evaluation methodology {class="disclosure methodo"}